 The gold and silver discovery made at Holly is significant.
 It is a high-grade vein deposit that could be mined from underground, causing very little surface disruption.
 It will not require a processing plant as in the near future there will likely be two mills in operation within trucking distance.
-Volcanic is in the process of concluding an inferred resource calculation and from that we will generate an approximate value of the deposit that has been discovered to date.
 Further, the deposit is open in all directions.
 We will continue to move forward at a pace that will protect the investment we have made and the value we have created.